Everything You Need To Know About The New Facebook Pages Experience

 Add contact info.

-• To add your email and phone number, click “edit details” on the left-hand side of your page and click “update your information” at the bottom of the pop-up.
+• To add your contact info, click “edit details” on the left-hand side of your page and click “update your information” at the bottom of the pop-up.

 Add hours.